-A medical card issued by the Health Service Executive (HSE) allows the holder to receive certain health services free of charge.
+If you have a medical card issued by the Health Service Executive (HSE) you can receive certain health services free of charge.
 Normally, your dependent spouse or partner and your children are also covered for the same range of health services.

 If you have a medical card, you are entitled to: